ANI1049 – Film Studies

 In this course, students will gain an understanding of the historical factors that contributed to the creation of Residential Schools, including the history of colonization and the relationship between the government and Indigenous communities.
 Through the exploration of the National Centre for Truth and Reconciliation Archives, students will be encouraged to make a personal connection to the Residential Schools in Northern Ontario.
 Students will engage with a variety of primary source documents and audio recordings in order to develop a tangible understanding of local history.
 Students will use the understanding of the history of Residential Schools to further develop a personal understanding of reconciliation.
 Students will gain an understanding of the history, impact and development of Truth & Reconciliation and will create a personal plan of Reconciliation.

 MUS 1009 – Rock Music, Culture and Technology

-(online)A class about rock music!
-Just roll with it!
-Explore the musical and cultural melting pot of rock music, from its gospel, country and blues roots in the 1950s to the social upheaval of the 1960s which helped spark the so-called British Invasion, led by the Beatles and Rolling Stones.
-Learn about developments in technology and music business models that have shaped the ways music was created and experienced.
-No previous training in music is required for this school of rock.
+In this course, students will explore the musical and cultural melting pot of rock music from its African and European roots through the American blues, country, and gospel influenced music of the 1950s considering the impact of political and cultural tension surrounding its creation.
+The focus then shifts to the social upheaval of the 1960’s with new musical styles sparked by the Beatles and Rolling Stones during the British Invasion and resulting global reactions including developments in technology and music business models that helped shape the ways music was created and experienced.
+No previous training in music is required.